 The structuring options include an Investment Limited Partnership (ILP), an Irish Collective Assetmanagement Vehicle (ICAV), a Variable Capital Company (VCC), a Unit Trust, and a Common Contractual Fund (CCF).
-This briefing looks at the ILP, and is part of a series on each of the above Irish fund structuring vehicles.
+This series takes a look at each of these options.

 What is an ILP?